Use these in every day life and you will reach your weight loss goals.

 The results of a super low calorie diet tend to be a heavy depression, and quite regularly, more weight being put on in the long term when you try to return to a maintenance diet.

 To figure out your daily allowance without using MyFitnessPal, Google TDEE calculator and enter you details - TDEE (total daily energy expenditure).

 The 2nd Commandment - Move more.

 You need to up your activity.
 If you're training regularly already, consider your approach.
 Do you get weekly progressions?
-Are you monitoring your progress or heart rate?
+Are you monitoring your progress?
 How hard are you working???
 Or, are you stuck in the same old routine, going through the motions week in, week out.

 If you can do 30 minutes of continuous exercise 3-5 times a week (your heart rate should be elevated so you know you're working) you will start to get a base fitness and burn a bunch of calories.
 You can do whatever you want, walk, run, swim, dance, skip, cycle, chase your kids....
 It doesn't matter!
 Find something you can enjoy and do on a regular basis.

 Exercise should be progressive to be most effective, you should consider what you did/how hard you worked each week and try to make it a little tougher each time to get the most from your exercise.
 This is not essential, but it is helpful!